nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/linkage-rule.md

 Illustration: Manage the visibility of the promotional price input field based on the product's promotion status.

-- When "IsPromotion" is active, the promotional price field is displayed and required.
+- When "IsPromotion" is true, the promotional price field is displayed and required.

 ![20240408115240](https://static-docs.nocobase.com/20240408115240.png)

-- When "IsPromotion" is inactive, the promotional price field is hidden and not required.
+- When "IsPromotion" is false, the promotional price field is hidden and not required.

 ![20240408115338](https://static-docs.nocobase.com/20240408115338.png)